David Pye (engineer): Involvement with Operation Chastise

 In February 1940, Pye initiated an ad hoc group within the Ministry of Aircraft Production, comprising four civilian scientists and one air commodore: this was the Aerial Attack on Dams Advisory Committee (AAD).
 Pye had previously discussed this issue with Barnes Wallis.

 Post war

 Pye was appointed Provost of University College, London (UCL) in 1942.
 From 1943 to 1946, he was a member of the Aeronautical Research Council.
 He led UCL in reorganising and rebuilding in the aftermath of the Second World War.
 He retired in 1951 due to illness, and was made a Knight Bachelor in the 1952 New Year Honours.
+Whilst at UCL, students named a newspaper after him, Pi, which remains a core UCL publication to this day.
+Pye endorsed the paper, recognising that it filled a distinct hole in UCL student life after the Second World War.
+Pye noted his pleasure with the fact that a ‘newspaper specially adapted to the needs and interest of students, postgraduates as well as the undergraduate’ which could act as a ‘medium through which to promote a sense of corporate interest which embraces all the varied activities in the College’ was now available on campus.

 In the 1955 film The Dam Busters, Pye was played by Stanley van Beers.

 David Pye was the father of William Pye, a noted sculptor.